ddnet/ddnet-web/www/_posts/2021-12-06-new-rank-team-rank-calc.markdown

 - Player in second place should get something for improving their time a bit, even if they don't manage to reach rank 1
 - Still get points when there are many good ranks already on a popular map
 - Many players with close time should get similar points
-- Give some points also to worse players, don't just cutt off hard after 10 players
+- Give some points also to worse players, don't just cut off hard after 10 players
 - Worst rank shouldn't affect the points you get (don't use average, use median instead)

 ## New approach